aptech/docs/docs/olsmt.rst

 .. function:: out = olsmt(dataset, formula[, ctl])
               out = olsmt(dataset, depvar, indvars[, ctl])

-    :param dataset: name of dataset or null string.
+    :param dataset: name of dataset, dataframe in memory, or null string.
         If *dataset* is a null string, the procedure assumes that the actual data has been passed in the next two arguments.
     :type dataset: string